sapristi/mmuxer/README.md

        mmuxer monitor --help

+## Exporting configuration to sieve format

+mmuxer can also export the rules of a configuration file to the sieve format, so that the rules will be handled server side.

+    mmuxer sieve-export --config-file config.yaml --dest-file rules.sieve

 ### Note on SSL

 If you get SSL errors while connecting to your server, see the [SSL Configuration](#SSL-Configuration) section.